 Blank check stock is stored in a locked closet at accounting firm’s office.

-Accounting software is accessible only to accountant and Board Treasurer and requires a password to access.
+Accounting software is accessible only to accountant and requires a password to access.

 Recordkeeping

 The Foundation maintains all donor, personnel, corporate, accounting, tax, and grant-related files as required by applicable state and federal regulation and granting agency requirements.
 If warranted, all archived files are kept locked and confidential until their destruction if warranted by the passage of required time periods.
 All active and inactive donor files are always kept locked, check stock and all other confidential or private information is kept locked and may only be accessed by authorized personnel.